 South Campground and part of Watchman Campground closes.
 The Human History Museum remains closed and the park film can be seen at the Zion Canyon Visitor Center, which is open daily all winter.

 Zion National Park is open to visitors twenty-four hours day, every day of the year.
-You will want to check the website because some services and facilities do close or reduce hours during parts of the year.
+You will want to know the most current and updated Zion basic information when planning your trip.
+There are times of the year when Zion services and facilities close or reduce hours.